SQLEnclave/SQLEnclave/README.md

 1. Is SQLEnclave compatible with SQLite?

+    SQLEnclave is compatible with standard SQLite databases.
+When a key is not provided, SQLEnclave will behave just like the standard SQLite library.
+It is also possible to convert from a plaintext database (standard SQLite) to an encrypted SQLCipher database using ATTACH and the sqlcipher_export() convenience function.

-    SQLEnclave embeds SQLite itself, and so it can interact seamlessly with `.sqlite3` databases created with other apps.
-Note, however, that an encrypted `.enclave` database will not be readable by most `sqlite3` executables found on other platforms.
+    Note, however, that an encrypted database will not be readable by most `sqlite3` executables found on other platforms.

 1. How does SQLEnclave compare with the built-in SQLite framework on iOS?